Data Standardisation Working Group

 Activities

+Through community consultation during 2017–2024, we have identified a set of key needs for bio-logging data standards, illustrated below (from Davidson, Cagnacci et al., 2025).
 Members of this working group have previously helped to propose and demonstrate several potential standards, including De Pooter et al. (2017), Sequeira et al. (2021), van der Kolk et al. (2022), and MPIAB (2024).
 Moving forward, we acknowledge that the value of data standards relies on wide adoption of standards and ensuring accessibility of standardized data.
-Adoption will in turn depend on incentives to standardize, curate and publish data, tools to steward long-term access to data that are not public, and sustainable funding streams for these efforts.
+Adoption will in turn depend on incentives to standardize, curate and publish data, on tools to steward long-term access to data that are not public, and on sustainable funding streams for these efforts.
 Our aim is for this working group to offer an international umbrella for coordination.

 Resources